nandoflorestan/keepluggable/README.rst

 **keepluggable** is an open source
 `(MIT licensed) <http://github.com/nandoflorestan/keepluggable/blob/master/docs/LICENSE.rst>`_,
-highly configurable Python library to manage storage of images and other documents (any kind of file, really), with metadata.
+highly configurable Python library to **manage storage of images and other documents** (any kind of file, really), with metadata.

-The file metadata can be stored in a different place than the file payload.
+The file **metadata** can be stored in a different place than the file payload.
 This is recommended because many operations, such as listing files, do not involve actual file content, so you should avoid loading it.
+Also, payloads should be optimized for serving and metadata should be optimized for querying.

 For file payloads, we currently have implemented one backend that stores them in Amazon S3.
 There is also a very simple backend that stores